 Slovenia is a beautiful country that, oddly enough, has not yet been discovered by tourists.
 A city trip to the capital Ljubljana is not something you often hear about.
 Ljubljana is one of the smallest capital cities in Europe and definitely has its charm.
 It covers over 20,000 km² and has a population of 2.1 million.

-In the fall of 2016, I was invited to an international meeting for speech therapists in Ljubljana, the capital of Slovenia.
-Of course I then added some active sightseeing days to see all the top sights in Ljubljana.
+I have had the opportunity to visit Ljubljana several times.
+In the fall of 2016 I was invited to an international meeting for speech therapists.
+Of course, I then added some active sightseeing days to see all the sights in Ljubljana.

 Top 7 sight in Ljubljana

 I stayed in Ljubljana for an average of 2 to 4 days each time.
 The city center is relatively small, so within 1 to 2 days you will have seen all the sights in Ljubljana.
 The center of the city is car-free, so you don’t have to be afraid of being run over and you can stroll around in peace and quiet.

 The centerpiece of the city is Prešeren Square with the striking pink Franciscan Church.

 Every year on a certain day at the end of the year, the Christmas lights are lit on Prešeren Square.
 That year the theme of the lights was the beginning of life and the universe.
 The lights represented shooting stars, planets, DNA and even eggs and sperm, among other things.
 The lights are scattered throughout the city center of Ljubljana.

 The famous three bridges also border the square Tromostovje, one of the more famous sights in Ljubljana.
 The history behind this is that this single bridge was destroyed by an earthquake when Slovenia was still part of Austria.
 Austria gave money to the country to rebuild the bridge.
 Only there was so much money left that they decided to build two more bridges next to it.
 These could serve as pedestrian bridges to better guide traffic.